Should you train with an E-Z curl bar? Yes. Here are four reasons I love the E-Z curl bar over barbells.

 I’ve reviewed most of the EZ curl bars on the market (see my full breakdown of the best EZ curl bars for home gyms here), but here are my favorites:

+?
 Rogue Curl Bar.
-Rogue Fitness is the king of the mountain for home (and commercial gym gear), and the Roge Curl Bar, basically a zig-zagged version of the legendary Ohio Power Bar is an absolute beast.
+Rogue Fitness is the king of the mountain for home (and commercial gym gear), and the Rogue Curl Bar, basically a zig-zagged version of the legendary Ohio Power Bar is an absolute beast.